The Construction Industry Scheme ("CIS") is a tax regime which applies to subcontractors working within the UK construction industry.

 If you have already registered with HMRC as self-employed, you can find your UTR number on any letter or statements from HMRC

 You will also need to register your UTR number with the CIS office to ensure you do not suffer a higher (30%) rate of deduction.
-You can also register for CIS online by clicking the button below.
+To register for the CIS, you will need to click the button below.

 After doing those two steps, you will be fully registered on the standard rate deduction of 20%.